-I believe the story you are referring to is where several blind men are taken to “see” an elephant.
-Each touches the elephant feeling a different part.
-One touches the tusks, one the tail, one the ear, the trunk, side, etc. Each has a different experience of what the elephant is.
-And each comes away with only a portion of understanding of an elephant.
+I believe the story you are referring to is one in which several blind men are taken to “see” an elephant.
+Each touches the elephant, feeling a different part.
+One touches the tusks, one the tail, one the ear, one the trunk, one the side, etc. Each has a different experience of what the elephant is.
+And each comes away with only a portion of understanding or knowledge of an elephant.
 Some have suggested that this is what all the many religions of the world do.
-Each has a small piece of the truth but no one has the whole picture.
+Each has a small piece of the truth, but no one has the whole picture.

-But let me take the analogy further.
+Let me take the analogy further.
 What would happen if one of those blind men were healed and could now see?
 And what if that person then had the opportunity to spend many days with elephants?
-He studied them, watched them and learned all he could about them.
-I suggest that this is what our Catholic faith offers.
-The gift of sight!
+He studied them, watched them, and learned all he could about them.
+I suggest that this is what our Catholic faith offers: the gift of sight!

 Sometimes faith is misunderstood.
-One may think that faith is nothing more than believing something.
-If that’s the definition of faith then we could have “faith” that there are aliens if we just believe it.
+One might think that faith is nothing more than believing something.
+If that’s the definition of faith, then we could have “faith” that there are aliens if we just believe it.
 Or, I could have “faith” that I’m going to win the lottery tomorrow if I just believe.
 But that’s not true.
 True faith begins with God.
 It begins with God revealing Himself and all that is true to us.
-He speaks to our conscience in such a way that we gain a sort of spiritual certainty that something is true.
-This revelation from God then requires our ascent.
-When we ascent, or accept, what God says to us we suddenly have the supernatural gift of faith and we know, without a shadow of a doubt, that what God spoke is true.
+He speaks to our consciences in such a way that we gain a spiritual certainty that something is true.
+This revelation from God then requires our assent.
+When we assent to, or accept, what God says to us, we suddenly have the supernatural gift of faith and we know, without a shadow of a doubt, that what God has spoken is true.

-This may seem confusing so all I can tell you is that true faith and true knowledge of God is possible.
+This might seem confusing, but all I can tell you is that true faith and true knowledge of God is possible.
 It’s possible to know, without any doubt, that all God has revealed to us, especially through his Church, is true.